strategineer/personal-website/content/books/2024-06-23/index.md

 ![](dunno)

-This poem is fantastic and the ending comes out of left field in a way that I really enjoy.
-Ovid subverts expectations in his poems quite a bit but I don't think that this ending was meant to be subversion, but the passage of time has turned it into one.
+This poem is fantastic and the ending comes straight out of left field in a way I really enjoy.
+Ovid subverts expectations in his poems quite a bit but I'm not sure if this ending was meant to be a subversion of expectations, but the passage of time has definitely turned it into one.

 Pygmalion and the Ivory Statue in Book 10 is the story of Pygmalion and the ivory statue of a woman he sculpts and, with the help of Venus/Aphrodite, brings to life.